raspberrypilearning/world-builder/en/step_2.md

 Think about the kind of world you want to make:

-+ What kind of biome, habitat, geography or weather system will it have?
++ What kind of biome, habitat, geography, or weather system will it have?
 + Will it be based on somewhere in the real world, an imagined planet, or based on a book or movie you enjoy?

 Think of a **name** for your world.